2004 37¢ Moss Hart

 Hart also wrote a number of musicals and revues with and without Kaufman that included Face the Music, As Thousands Cheer, Jubilee, I’d Rather Be Right, George Washington Slept Here, Christopher Blake, Junior Miss, Dear Ruth, and Anniversary Waltz.
 His most famous and successful musical was My Fair Lady, which ran for over seven seasons and won a Tony Award for Best Musical, with Hart receiving the Tony for Best Director.

 In addition to his theater work, Hart wrote a few screenplays including Gentleman’s Agreement, Hans Christian Andersen, and A Star is Born.
-Hart also wrote a memoir that was made into the film Act One in 1963.
+He wrote a memoir that was made into the film Act One in 1963.
 Hart directed his final play, Camelot in 1960.
-He suffered a heart attack and died on December 20, 1961.
+He suffered a heart attack and died on December 20, 1961 at the age of 57.

 Eleven years after his death, Hart was among the first inductees into the American Theater Hall of Fame.
 His legacy also continues today through the Moss Hart Awards and the Moss Hart and Kitty Carlisle Hart New Play Initiative.